Victtarion/DataScience/README.md

-# DataScience
+## DataScience
-In this repository I keep the data science works
+# In this repository I keep the data science works
+# I'm learning just calm